Is CBD oil legal in France?

 a) General restrictions

-In 2018 the government of France issued a statement detailing its position on CBD products, explaining what the law permits.
+It started in 2018 when the French government issued a statement detailing its position on CBD products, explaining what the law permits.

-As per their statement, oil and other extracts containing CBD are legal if they are extracted from an officially approved strain of hemp.
+As per their statement, oil and other extracts containing CBD were legal if they are extracted from an officially approved strain of hemp.

-Additionally, the flower of the plant is not to be used under any circumstances for CBD extraction.
-Producers should instead focus on the fibres and the stem of the cannabis plant, in order to make their extracts from CBD legal in France.
+Additionally, the flower of the plant was not to be used under any circumstances for CBD extraction.
+Producers were instead compelled to focus on the fibers and the stem of the cannabis plant, in order to make their extracts from CBD legal in France, further to that, CBD products could not contain any trace of THC.

 b) Restrictions in marketing